If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 Things to Do Near Blackwater Falls State Park

+Are you planning a weekend or full week trip?
 It doesn’t take more than 2 days to explore all the top attractions in Blackwater Falls State Park.

 Thankfully, there are more exciting things to do near Blackwater Falls!